 Open Studio Hartford (OSH) is a free, city-wide event, now a month-long.
-The November events begin with a popular Kick-Off Reception, Group Show, Performance Art Weekend and , the main event,Open Studio Weekend, when art studios, galleries, educational institutions, art-related businesses and other creative group locations open to the public.
+The November events include a popular Art Reception that takes place either as a Kick-Off or as an After Party, a Group Show, a Performance Art Weekend and, the main event,Open Studio Weekend, when art studios, galleries, educational institutions, art-related businesses and other creative group locations open to the public.
 It is a collaboration designed to promote the local arts community, the artists themselves and their work and to bring people into the neighborhoods of our capital city for an enjoyable, educational and inspiring event.

 Abstract Arts Award in memory of Patricia Rosoff